-The written Reasons and, as applicable, either the decision of the CAC to dismiss the allegation or the Complaint.
+The written reasons and, as applicable, either the decision of the CAC to dismiss the allegation, to Caution and/or Counsel the Respondent or to file a Complaint with the Resistrar.

 Disciplinary Panel

 The panel of at least twelve PEGNL members appointed by the Board who are not members of the Board and at least four persons appointed by the Minister who are not professional members, pursuant to section 21 of the Act.